GPN87/Matplotlib-challenge/README.md

 https://github.com/GPN87/Matplotlib-project.git
 ```

-As well as numpy and matplotliv.pyplot, scipy.stats is required for standard error calculations.
+As well as numpy and matplotlib.pyplot, scipy.stats is required for standard error calculations.
 ```
 from scipy import stats
 from scipy.stats import sem